Dalian Chanjoy F.C.: History

 Dalian Boyang F.C. was established on 20 August 2015, by Dalian Boyoung Construction Engineering Co., Ltd..
 They bought the first team of Dalian Longjuanfeng and played in the 2016 China Amateur Football League, and ended up winning the entire championship by beating Shaanxi Chang'an Athletic in the penalty shoot-out in the final and won promotion to 2017 China League Two.
-The club changed their English name as Dalian Boyoung in the 2017 season, and Dalian Chanjoy in the 2019 season.
+The club changed their English name to Dalian Boyoung in the 2017 season, and Dalian Chanjoy in the 2019 season.
+The club was disbanded in February 2020.